University Administrative Policies

 Authorized by RPM 3.1 ("Responsibilities of the President")

-Process Owner: Director, Office of Equal Opportunity
+Process Owner: Director, Equal Opportunity

 1. General